25prabhu10/notes/docs/Languages/CSS/CSS.md

 - `1fr 1fr 1fr`: 3 equal columns
 - `auto auto auto`: 3 adaptive-width columns

-1. `grid-template-columns`: Set the proportions for tracks along the inline axis of the grid container.
+1. `grid-template-columns`: Set the proportions for tracks along the in-line axis of the grid container

 [A complete guide to grid](https://css-tricks.com/snippets/css/complete-guide-grid/)